abreslav/async-proto/KEEP-COROUTINES.md

 ### Coroutine builders

-_Coroutine builders_ are functions that take state machines and turn them into some useful objects like Futures, Observables, lazy Sequences etc:
+_Coroutine builders_ are functions that take coroutines and turn them into some useful objects like Futures, Observables, lazy Sequences etc:

 ```